hackisonjd/heehoposting/content/what-i-use.md

 I only run Windows 10 Enterprise LTSC on this laptop, however, because I only have one 2TB drive in it at the moment.
 If I buy another one, I'll do the same dual boot setup that I've done with my main desktop.

 This laptop has been my main workhorse when I'm out travelling or just don't want to leave my bed that day.
 I have no complaints really, it does everything I want and more.

+Recently, I've also purchased an M4 MacBook Pro to experiment and write software for MacOS.
+This is a long story, that definitely deserves a blog post (which may or may not be coming soon 👀).